bholt7/readMegenerator/README.md

   * [contact](#Contact)

   ## Installation
-   This app does notundefined
+   This app does not inquirer

   ## Usage
-  This app can be used toundefined
+  This app can be used to It is used to generate a readme for projects

-  undefined
-  undefined

   ## Contributions
-  undefined
+  bholt7

   ## Test
-   undefined
+   node js

   ## Contact
- undefined
+ bholt7